rick-r/marriage-figaro-norway/captions.md

     I am an actress.

+[part 2]

 IL CONTE:

 Ma un foglio sì barbaro?

+    But that letter
-    But that letter, that was a low blow...
+    was a low blow...

 LA CONTESSA & SUSANNA:
 Di Figaro è il foglio,
 e a voi per Basilio.

-    Figaro wrote it and handed it to Basilio...
+    Figaro wrote it and
+    handed it to Basilio...

 IL CONTE:
 Ah perfidi!
 Io voglio ...

+    So everyone
-    So everyone was in on it!
+    was in on it!

 LA CONTESSA & SUSANNA:
 Perdono non merta
 chi agli altri nol da.

-    literal?
+    Forgiveness is not due
+    to those who don't give it.

 IL CONTE:
 Ebben, se vi piace